raspberrypilearning/flatgame/en/step_10.md

 ```
 --- /task ---

+--- task ---
 ### Add more artwork sprite
 Flatgames are great when they are full of art!

---- task ---
-Duplicate the artwork 1 sprite and name it artwork 2
+- [ ] Duplicate the artwork 1 sprite and name it artwork 2

+- [ ] Upload a new costume and edit it in the same way as the artwork you made earlier.

+You can think about where you want to place the new artwork sprites - are they all in a line, or spread out?
 --- /task ---

 --- task ---
-Upload a new costume and edit it in the same way as the artwork you made earlier.

-You can think about where you want to place the new artwork sprites - are they all in a line, or spread out?
---- /task ---

 ### Change layer of artworks
 It can be fun for the player spite to walk under and over the artwork, change some of the layers to do this.

---- task ---
-In the artwork sprite add the layer block to the green flag event.
+1. In the artwork sprite add the layer block to the green flag event.

 ```blocks3
 +go to [front v] layer
 ```
 --- /task ---

+--- task ---
 ### Animate the artwork
 You could animate some of the artwork to add movement to the flatgame.

---- task ---
-Decide on which artwork you want to animate.
+- [ ] Decide on which artwork you want to animate.

-Select the chosen artwork sprite and duplicate the costume.
+- [ ] Select the chosen artwork sprite and duplicate the costume.

-Move the new costume very slightly, this will be the next sequence in the animation
+- [ ] Move the new costume very slightly, this will be the next sequence in the animation:

 ![Screenshot of making sprite animation in Scratch editor](images/animate.png)
---- /task ---

---- task ---
-Make a new green flag event and add this code:
+- [ ] Make a new green flag event and add this code:

 ```blocks3
 +when flag clicked